stackbit-projects/ultra-primrose-9dd8f/content/posts/false-causality-statistical-experiment-and-love.md

 Does that mean Mary is not the root cause of James increasing heart-beat?
 We don’t know since we don’t have sufficient evidence to reject that hypothesis.

-> “Rejecting hypothesis because there are no sufficient evidence is like taking a spoonful of water from an ocean and saying, there is no shark in the ocean because there is none in my spoon”-modified quotes from facebook
+> “Rejecting hypothesis because there are no sufficient evidence is like taking a spoonful of water from an ocean and saying, there is no shark in the ocean because there is none in my spoon”
+<cite>modified quotes from facebook<\cite>